 Value

 An object of class "visstat" containing the results of the automatically selected statistical test.
-The specific contents depend on which test was performed:
+The specific contents depend on which test was performed.
+Additionally, the returned object includes two attributes:

 • plot_paths: Character vector of file paths where plots were saved (if graphicsoutput was specified)